 It is one of the most common types of commercial kitchen flooring.
 It is easy to clean, stain-resistant, and highly durable flooring material that can be cost-competitive.
-Made from sediments and clay at high temperatures in an industrial kiln, tiles are usually impact-resistant and hard.
+Made from sediments and clay at high temperatures in an industrial kiln, tiles are usually impact-resistant and rugged.

 The standard type of tile used in commercial kitchens is quarry tile, which is unglazed clay tile and comes with a natural slip-resistant texture.
 Quarry tiles come in a limited range of colors, from gray to tan to reddish-brown.
 It usually has a standard square shape.
-Even though it is not the most beautiful flooring option, but it is also durable and cost-effective.
+Even though it is not the most beautiful flooring option, it is durable and cost-effective.
 The floor is slip-resistance that makes it appropriate for any kitchen environment.

 Glazed ceramic tiles are similar to tiles used in homes.
 They are available in many styles and colors than quarry tiles.
 The glazed surface can be virtually impervious to waster and many staining agents.
 However, the glazed ceramic tile used in the kitchen must be slip-resistant to meet code standards.

 Vinyl is a resilient material.
 It is thin and takes on the physical properties of the subfloor.
-If it is installed over something hard, like a concrete floor, you will get a hygienic floor that is easy to clean, but resistant to damage and moderately durable.
-In few cases, you can lay a padded underlayment layer by adding some cushion to the floor that helps to reduce fatigue and give greater comfort.
+If installed over something hard, like a concrete floor, you will get a hygienic floor that is easy to clean but resistant to damage and moderately durable.
+In a few cases, you can lay a padded underlayment layer by adding some cushion to the floor that helps to reduce fatigue and give greater comfort.
 However, the padding makes the floor more vulnerable to wear and damage.
 Hence, it is not suitable for many kitchen applications.

 Natural stone tile is helpful in commercial kitchen environments, usually when appearance is the top priority.
 Stone flooring is tough and durable, like ceramic and quarry tile, but it can be relatively high-maintenance and much expensive.
 Unlike ceramic tile and quarry, there is a need to seal all stone tiles to prevent discoloration and stains.

 Concrete flooring is porous and must be sealed periodically to resist discoloration and stains from oils and food.
 Like all types of tile, concrete is also hard underfoot.
-Most kitchens use tiles or rubber mats to soften concrete flooring in key work areas.
+Most kitchens use tiles or rubber mats to soften concrete flooring in critical work areas.

 Epoxy flooring is made with additives, colorants, and epoxy resins for slip resistance and texture.
 One common additive is marble chips.
-The application is of liquid that hardens; epoxy flooring is highly sanitary and seamless.
+The application is liquid that hardens; epoxy flooring is highly sanitary and seamless.
 It is helpful to refinish old kitchen floors and create a new, sealed surface.
-Epoxy can even be continued to several inches up the kitchen walls to create a coved base, a seamless transition to shed water away from the corners to facilitate cleaning.
+Epoxy can even be continued several inches up the kitchen walls to create a coved base, a seamless transition to shed water away from the corners to facilitate cleaning.